davish/davi.sh/src/content/reading/2026/samuel.md

 ---

 I've been reading the Hebrew Bible in between novels over the past year.
 Most of the books so far have been very dry.
-With the exception of Genesis and the first half of Exodus, much more of the Books of Moses are spent enumerating procedures and regulations around animal sacrifice and the eventual Temple in Jerusalem than I would have thought going in.
-Joshua is also a pretty dry account of Israelite conquest without much narrative.
+The Books of Moses after the Genesis and the first half of Exodus spend much more time enumerating procedures and regulations around animal sacrifice and the eventual Temple in Jerusalem than I expected.
+Joshua is also a pretty dry account of the Israelite conquest without much narrative.
 So I was pretty surprised when the book of Samuel sucked me in.

 Samuel covers the emergence of the United Monarchy of Israel and Judah under Saul and its climax under David.
 Most everyone in the West is familiar with the story of David and